Orange-OpenSource/galera-operator/README.md

 ## Requirements
 * Kubernetes 1.12+
-* MariaDB 10.1.23 for Backup and Restore, only mariabackup is currently implemented
+* MariaDB 10.1.23 for Backup and Restore, only *mariabackup* is currently implemented
 * S3 storage for Backup and Restore, S3 is currently the only object storage implemented

 ## Features

 ### Deploy Galera Operator

-First, we need to deploy new kind of resources used to describe galera cluster and galera backup, note upgrade-config and upgrade-rule is a forthcoming feature used to validate is a cluster can be upgraded:
+First, we need to deploy new kind of resources used to describe galera cluster and galera backup, note upgrade-config and upgrade-rule is a forthcoming feature used to validate if a cluster can be upgraded:

 ```bash
 $ kubectl apply -f ./example-manifests/galera-crd/galera-crd.yaml